steve-alex999/Risc-V-Simulator/Phase-1,2/README.md

 5. In auipc and lui, only positive imm field accepted(range:[0,2^20-1]), just like in Venus.
 6. Label name cannot begin with a digit, and cannot contain any ()
 7. In case of an INFINITE LOOP, program can be EXITED by pressing STOP button.

+## HOW TO RUN:
+1. Install python 3.8
+2. Install dataclasses, PyQt5  modules.
+3. Change current working directory to 'Source Code'
+4. Run the following command on terminal: python Apache.py